-You can also search the following hashtags on social media for information:
+You could also search the following hashtags on social media for information:

 Aftermath: Rebuilding Problems

-Officials have just released two major problems for those families attempting to rebuild in Clendenin, West Virginia.
-Families have diligently worked to clean up after the flooding in order to try to repair their homes.
-They were thinking things were moving forward, only to be told that now FEMA has extended the 100 year flood zone to include much of the town.
-This means families that were preparing to remodel after flood cleanup will have to raise their houses a minimum of 38 inches in order to stay.
-This is a massive blow for families who have already paid for flood zone surveys.
-Now many are faced with either leaving or finding the $30,000 it would take to raise their homes above the new flood zone.
+Officials announced two major problems for those families attempting to clean up and repair their homes in Clendenin, West Virginia.
+One was that FEMA extended the 100 year flood zone to include much of the town.
+This meant families preparing to remodel after flood cleanup would have to raise their houses a minimum of 38 inches in order to stay.
+This was a massive blow for families who had already paid for flood zone surveys.
+Many were faced with either leaving or finding the $30,000 it would take to raise their homes above the new flood zone.

-Another hard blow is that all the gas meters and many lines need replaced, so gas services are not expected to be available till late November.
+Another hard blow was that all the gas meters and many gas lines needed to be replaced, so gas services were not expected to be available till late November.
 Here in West Virginia it gets cold at night much earlier than November!
-This blow leaves most occupants without heat, or even a way to prepare food, for months ahead.
+This blow left most occupants without heat, or even a way to prepare food, for months ahead.

-Adding to the already desperate situation, all those affected are required to pay for asbestos inspection and removal before they can begin to remodel.
+Adding to the already desperate situation, all those affected were required to pay for asbestos inspection and removal before they could begin to remodel.

-There is still no media attention despite my best efforts to get the information out into the world.
-I cannot tell you where all the money that is being raised in the name of West Virginia Flood relief is going.
-Other than the funds being raised by Brad Paisley and Jennifer Garner, your guess is as good as mine as to where all the money is going.
+Weeks after the flooding, there was still no media attention despite my best efforts to get the information out into the world.
+I could not tell you where all the money being raised in the name of West Virginia Flood relief is going.
+Other than the funds being raised by Brad Paisley and Jennifer Garner, your guess is as good as mine.

-President Obama has still yet to visit my lovely state of West Virginia.
-I have no idea if it would help, but it would perhaps bring a little hope to all those who are devastated, lost and homeless.
+President Obama had yet to visit my lovely state of West Virginia.
+I have no idea if it would help, but it would perhaps have brought a little hope to all those who were devastated, lost and homeless.

-The ongoing long term recovery in West Virginia continues, despite a lack of aid, and volunteer numbers are drastically dropping.
+The ongoing long term recovery in West Virginia continues, despite a lack of aid, and a drastic drop in the volunteer numbers.

 West Virginia Flooding

-I wanted to link to this video on Facebook that my friend Sheila posted.
-She talks about what is needed moving forward for West Virginia flood relief.
+In this video that my friend Sheila posted on Facebook, she talks about what is needed moving forward for West Virginia flood relief.
 She makes a very valid point about wondering where President Obama is during all this devastation.